Cottage Country Travel Services

 Most cottages will have a lock box which contains the keys.
 You will receive the combination for the lock box (by email) approximately one week prior to the start of your holiday.
 If there is no lock box, the keys will be forwarded to your home address approximately four days prior to the start of your booking.

 Please check your Booking Confirmation to determine the check-in and check-out times (this information is also posted on each cottage webpage).
-Most owners need the time between rentals to grass, make a security check etc. When end-of-stay cleaning services have been arranged, the check-out time will be advanced by one hour from the time noted on the cottage webpage.
+Most owners need the time between rentals to cut grass, make a security check etc. When optional end-of-stay cleaning services have been arranged, the check-out time will be advanced by one hour from the time noted on the cottage webpage.
+Please check your Booking Confirmation.

 IT IS EXTREMELY IMPORTANT - that you leave by the check out time - and not arrive earlier than the check in time.
 Failure to depart on time means the owners are rushed in their work and the next people checking in are delayed.
 We do thank you for your consideration.